List of songs recorded by SZA: Released songs

 Kendrick Lamar and SZA have appeared on each other's songs since 2014.
 They are former Top Dawg labelmates.

 Isaiah Rashad featured on and co-wrote songs from Z and Ctrl.
 He and SZA are current labelmates.

 Travis Scott has collaborated with SZA on six songs, such as her single "Love Galore".

 SZA featured on the song "I Do" by Cardi B. The two appeared on versions of Summer Walker's "No Love" and Flo Milli's "Never Lose Me".

 Doja Cat and SZA duetted on "Kiss Me More", the "Kill Bill" remix, and "Take Me Dancing".

-SZA co-wrote one SOS track with Lizzo and featured on the latter's "Special" remix.
+SZA co-wrote one SOS track with Lizzo and featured on two of her songs.

 Brandun DeShay, one of SZA's earliest collaborators, co-wrote three songs from See.SZA.Run.

 Producer Rob Bisel co-wrote 17 of the 23 songs on the standard edition of SOS.